KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 JKL> (map f (1 2 3))
 Eval error: More parameters (bindings) than supplied values (expressions): (a b) ...
 (1)
 ```
 TODO - this fix is ongoing at the moment.
 Watch this space.

+## Miscellaneous new builtin `JKL` functions added for Common Lisp compatability

+I also added several Common Lisp / Clojure functions to `JKL` as built-in functions implemented using C# (the language in which `JKL` itself is implemented).
+The new functions are as follows:

+* `char` - extracts a single element of a string (since `nth` only works on sequences).
+It throws an error if the index is negative, but returns nil if the index exceeds the string length. `char` actually returns a substring of length 1 rather than a character because `JKL` currently lacks a character class.
+This may get added in due course
+* `symbol-name` - returns a string which is the print-name of a symbol, or throws an error if given a non-symbol

 # Other updates and fixes